 - “Stern” translates to sternum; “cleid” translates to the clavicle; “mastoid” is, simply, the mastoid.

-- The vowels (“o”) are used to make the term easier to pronounce and are referred to as combining vowels.
+- The vowels (“o”) make the term easier to pronounce and are referred to as combining vowels.

-- Sternocleidomastoid is a muscle of the neck that originates in the sternum and clavicle (collarbone) and inserts at the mastoid process.
+Sternocleidomastoid is a neck muscle that originates in the sternum and clavicle (collarbone) and inserts at the mastoid process.

-To get your free Reference Guide, complete the form below.
+To get your free Reference Guide, simply complete the form down below.